Factor-augmented tree ensembles: Advantages for empirical macro-finance

-\begin{assumption}[State-space representation: trend-cycle model] For any integer $t$, denote with $\vect{Z}_{t}$ the macroeconomic indicators in \cref{tab:macro_finance_data} (first block of series reported in the table, in the same order) referring to time $t$.
-Let also $\vect{Z}_{t}$ be standardised by diving each $i$-th series for an idiosyncratic constant scaling factor $\eta_{i}$, for $i=1, \ldots, n$ with $n=9$.
-Hence, assume that
+\begin{assumption}[State-space representation: trend-cycle model] For any integer $t$, let $\vect{Z}_{t}$ denote the macroeconomic indicators included in the first block of \cref{ch2:tab:macro_finance_data}.
+For simplicity, assume that the data in $\vect{Z}_{t}$ is the order reported in the table and standardised such that each $i$-th series is divided for a given scaling factor $\eta_{i}$, for $i=1, \ldots, n$ with $n=9$.
+Hence, let